Our Chairs, including Wide, Over-sized Chairs, for Heavy Use

-As you see, this 40" oversized chair width is adequate for two people who are congenial with each other, even when the optional padded arm wraps are taking up some of the space on the Maryland model (shown) or on the California model equivalent.
+As you see, this 40" oversized chair width is adequate for two people who are congenial with each other, even when the optional padded arm wraps are taking up some of the space on one of our models with wood arm tops.
 There would be two or three additional inches of sittable width (a total of 36") between the arms, (a) if no padded arm wraps were in place, or (b) with any Virginia model chair with this same base width (as shown in the top picture, in which the arm padding only flairs outward).

 Our hats are off to one of our customers in Maine for taking and sending these pictures, and to her very cooperative youngsters for helping demonstrate two of the various uses to which this chair can be put.
 She writes, "We really like the chair.....(it) came on time and went together easily.
 My husband is very happy with it (it's "his" chair) and the kids like to curl up there."

 Shown here, California model chairs in 28" width, with 31"-high back.
 All of our designs can be made in this width, or in three other standard widths, or in special widths to order.
 Notice that any of our models with flat, exposed-wood sides (i.e all except the Virginia model) can be ordered with or without the optional padded arm wraps.
 (The padded arm wraps can also be ordered to be removable.)
 For details on this model, and pricing (near the bottom of the page) go to www.comfy1.com/contemporary_sofas.htm.

 A 6"-higher back (shown here, on a Florida-model chair) is just one of the many variations we offer on our chairs and sofas.
-However, we seldom sell this particular height, because (as you can see when a 6'1" person sits on it, on the right), it's higher than needed for supporting the shoulders of most people, but not high enough for a headrest except for a shorter person.
+However, we seldom sell this particular height, because (as you can see below when a 6'1" person sits on it), it's higher than needed for supporting the shoulders of most people, but not high enough for a headrest except for a shorter person.
 (We sell more of the 4"-higher and especially the 2"-higher backs, but the standard height is high enough for most people for general sitting; a higher back is often preferred when people want something that's especially relaxing.)
-Also, a headrest usually needs a forward tilt to be comfortable for most people.
-If you're interested in something high enough for a headrest, please read about our headrest option by clicking here.

-Shown below: Rear view of a California model chair in the 40" width (44" including the optional padded arm wraps), with some of the creatures who often occupy the rest of the space on one of these chairs, after half of it is taken up by a person.
+Shown below: Rear view of a California model chair in the 40" width (44" including the optional padded arm wraps), with some of the creatures who often occupy the rest of the space on one of these chairs, after a large part of the space is taken up by a person.

-For pricing, go to the individual pages for the Florida, California, Virginia, New Jersey, FineFit, or Custom 05 models.
+For prices, go to the web pages for the individual models (see the links above).
 We don't sell as many chairs as we do sofas, mainly because one of our chairs is a rather expensive place for only one person to sit.
-But, in our construction, by far the most costly parts of our furniture to make are the sides and the special joinery for connecting the sides to the front and back rails.
+In our construction, by far the most costly parts of our furniture to make are the sides and the special joinery for connecting the sides to the front and back rails.
 And a chair has just as much of this high-cost construction as a sofa.
 (This construction is important, because it's largely responsible for our furniture's being nearly indestructible, it makes our seating relatively easy and inexpensive to re-cover, and it's necessary for enabling our furniture to be brought into some rooms that are inaccessible to normal furniture.)
 In the case of our widest chairs, however, this relatively high price does buy a seat for more than just one person.